shiftkey/blog/_posts/2011-10-25-jquery-and-knockout-in-win8.md

 })();
 </code></pre>

-And start making use of jQuery selectors instead of document.getElementById...
+and started making use of selectors elsewhere instead of document.getElementById to make the code more concise...

 ## And what of KnockoutJS?